 Finally, on an entirely different note, I feel compelled to share something rather special with you.

 I recently experienced something quite moving, beautiful and especially encouraging.
-The occasion was the funeral of a dear friend's 91 year-old mother.
+The occasion was the funeral of a dear friend's ninety-one-year-old mother.
 Although I was never privileged to meet the lady, I felt honoured to be allowed to attend in support of my friend Jessica, one of the lady's ten children.

 Upon arrival at the chapel I was delighted to find that so many of our mutual transgender friends had also turned up in support and we were all graciously received and engaged by Jessica's family and friends.
 Jessica herself was resplendent in an all-white suit, as is the Chinese custom.
 She was clearly in control of proceedings, including the personal reception of each guest, the necessary introductions and the delivery of the eulogy which she delivered with confidence and style.